 • Ideation.
 Before creating a design for your new app you need to come up with an idea.
 But how to choose an idea that will work.

-• UX Project.
+• Functional Design Project.
 Create a complete functional design for an app idea you have invented.
 AI use allowed.
 2 days.
 5 credits.

 • Effectively interview stakeholders with regard to requirements.